About the Comptroller

 State Comptroller, Philip James Degnan

-Prior to joining the Office of the State Comptroller, Degnan served four years as Executive Director of the State Commission of Investigation (SCI).
-The SCI conducts investigations in the areas of organized crime, public corruption, public safety, and the administration of justice in the state of New Jersey.
+Prior to joining the Office of the State Comptroller, Mr. Degnan served for four years as the Executive Director of the State Commission of Investigation, which conducts investigations in the areas of organized crime, public corruption, public safety, and the administration of justice in the state of New Jersey.

-Degnan graduated from Davidson College in North Carolina and received his law degree from Seton Hall University Law School in Newark.
-Degnan was admitted to the New Jersey Bar in 1996.
-He began his legal career as a law clerk to the Honorable Richard Newman, New Jersey Superior Court, Appellate Division, and to the late Honorable Daniel J. O'Hern, Associate Justice of the New Jersey Supreme Court.
+Mr. Degnan graduated from Davidson College in North Carolina and received his law degree from Seton Hall University Law School in Newark.
+Mr. Degnan began his legal career as a law clerk to the Honorable Richard Newman, New Jersey Superior Court, Appellate Division, and to the late Honorable Daniel J. O'Hern, Associate Justice of the New Jersey Supreme Court.